 79 –There is no drinking age in Tuscany, actually in all of Italy.

 80 –Although, you can’t buy or serve booze until you are 16.

 81 – Before the Romans came, Tuscany was inhabited by a mysterious people known as the Etruscans.

-82 – The Etruscans were already producing wine in Tuscany.
+82 – The Etruscans were already producing wine in Tuscany long before the Romans.

 83 – Tuscany is famed for its meat.
 Boar meat is especially famous in the area.
 However, it is also known for its different kinds of meat they produce like the Fiorentina steak and cured meat.